Celluloid Picks made by Fender and many other companies are standard. They're fine but the thin ones break easily.

 My favorite pick for playing electric is the Dunlop Nylon Standard .88 pick.
 It has a grippy surface and won't tear like the celluloid picks.

-If you struggle with holding on to your pick, Cat Tongue Picks are the grippiest I've found.
+If you struggle with holding on to your pick, Snarling Dog Brain Picks are the grippiest I've found.